-Your organization will have the 2021 calendar year (January – December 2021) to complete the program.
-Going forward, all service providers and financial institutions will be expected to complete the program on an annual basis.
+Your organization will have the calendar year (January – December 20xx) to complete the program.
+All organizations which use FedLine to access services or applications from the Federal Reserve Banks must complete the program on an annual basis.

 What action do I need to take to prepare?

 A kickoff email outlining program expectations and a program guide is sent annually to your organization’s EUACs to begin the process.
 Your EUACs may elect to identify a primary point of contact to take the lead with the program for your organization.
 If applicable, we encourage you to communicate with your organization’s compliance department or internal audit function to determine how this process may fit into your broader compliance or audit efforts.